-N-STEP offers grants of up to $112,000 to support projects that continue or initiate translational research and development activities specifically related to NIST’s mission, so that the technologies can be commercialized as products or services to benefit the public.
-Funding will be provided for specific projects that can be successfully completed within 12 months.
+N-STEP offers grants of up to $112,000 to fund projects related to NIST's mission, focusing on translational research and development.
+The aim is to bring NIST technologies to market as innovative products or services.
+Funding may be provided for projects that can be completed within 12 months.

 Who Can Apply

-The N-STEP is focused on NIST Associates, researchers previously employed by NIST, and current employees nearing the end of their term employment at NIST, including but not limited to NIST Post-Doctoral Fellows (collectively “Eligible N-STEP Applicants”).
+N-STEP is open to NIST associates, researchers previously employed by NIST, and current employees nearing the end of their term employment at NIST.

-To receive an N-STEP award the applicant's company must meet all the following criteria:
+To be eligible for an N-STEP award, the applicant's company must meet the following criteria:

-- The company must be less than five (5) years old; AND
+- The company must be less than five (5) years old.

-- The N-STEP award recipient must be a U.S. start-up company founded or managed by an "Eligible N-STEP Applicant”; AND
+- The N-STEP award recipient must be a U.S. start-up company founded or managed by an "Eligible N-STEP Applicant."

 - No N-STEP award may be made to a company owned and/or managed by any person that is a Federal employee at the time of the award.

-TEDCO and local economic development organizations may facilitate the creation of start-up companies to license and commercialize NIST's Inventions and receive N-STEP Grants.
-At least one Advisor or Mentor will be recruited for each N-STEP awarded company, to identify and help achieve various technical and business milestones.
+TEDCO and local economic development organizations collaborate to facilitate the creation of start-up companies that license and commercialize NIST's inventions.
+Each N-STEP awarded company is eligible to apply for support from a TEDCO Network Advisor who helps identify technical and business milestones.

 When to Apply

-Applications for an N-STEP Grant can be submitted to TEDCO at any time.
-Completed applications should be submitted through email to email@example.com.
+Completed applications for an N-STEP Grant can be submitted to TEDCO at any time through email at firstname.lastname@example.org.